 Melanie's recent experience includes Counsel to: Time Warner it its proposed US$85.4 billion acquisition by AT&T; Alere, Inc. in its proposed US$5.3 billion acquisition by Abbott; G+K Services in its US$2.2 billion acquisition by Cintas; St. Jude Medical Inc. in its US$25 billion acquisition by Abbott;; Starwood Hotels & Resorts Worldwide, Inc. in connection with its US$12.2 billion acquisition by Marriott International, Inc. and Canadian Pacific Railway Limited in connection with its proposed US$28 billion merger with Norfolk Southern Corp.

 Melanie is a frequent speaker and commentator on competition issues, and has taught as an Adjunct Professor at Osgoode Hall and Queen's Law Schools.
-She is active on the Board of the Canadian American Business Council, and sits on the Advisory Boards of the Global Antitrust Institute, and Schulich School of Business (Toronto, Canada) and has been appointed a Fellow of the American Bar Foundation.
+She is active on the Board of the Canadian American Business Council, and sits on the Advisory Boards of the Global Antitrust Institute, Schulich School of Business (Toronto, Canada), and W@CompetitionAmericas, and has been appointed a Fellow of the American Bar Foundation.
 Melanie also serves as a non-governmental advisor to the International Competition Network, a network of the world's competition authorities fostering convergence to best practices in global antitrust enforcement.